 It should be noted that University of Virginia, Radford University, Virginia Commonwealth University, Virginia Polytechnic Institute and State University, College of William and Mary in Virginia, and Old Dominion University were analyzed in the Commonwealth's 2004 Procurement Disparity Study of the Commonwealth of Virginia.
 Please refer to Appendix C for the prime utilization analysis for these self-reporting universities and colleges.
-In addition to the self-reporting universities and colleges, data was also obtained from the Virginia Economic Development Partnership, Virginia Housing Development Authority, and Virginia Tourism Authority.3
+In addition to the self-reporting universities and colleges, data was also obtained from the Virginia Economic Development Partnership, Virginia Housing Development Authority, and Virginia Tourism Authority.4

 The prime data studied for this report is comprehensive and includes procurements of all sizes.
-Some records were excluded as not relevant to the study.
-Examples of procurement activity excluded from analysis include duplicate procurement records; contract awards and payments out of the time frame of the study; contract awards and payments to nonprofits and government entities; contract awards and payments from the Virginia Department of Transportation; interfund transfers and utility payments such as water, gas, and electricity.
+Some records were not included in the report, including contract awards and payments from the Virginia Department of Transportation, as well as contract awards and payments to nonprofits and government entities; interfund transfers and utility payments such as water, gas, and electricity.
 The exclusions were consistent with the 2004 Commonwealth Disparity Study.
+However, for informational purposes only, Appendix B provides utilization analyses based on CARS data (inclusive of Virginia Department of Transportation data).
 Object codes were either completely included or excluded.
 The list of object codes for CARS is presented in Appendix A to this report.
-In addition, data on procurements made through Procurement Cards (P-Cards) was also collected by MGT; however, it is not presented in this report.